WhatsNewSaes/Skeleton-Less/README.md

 ## License

-All parts of Skeleton are free to use and abuse under the [open-source MIT license](http://opensource.org/licenses/mit-license.php).
+All parts of Skeleton-Less are free to use and abuse under the [open-source MIT license](http://opensource.org/licenses/mit-license.php).

 ## Colophon